 The respective work of Claude Lalanne and François-Xavier Lalanne has almost always been presented opposite each other.
 But it is indeed two parallel works with their singularity that are exhibited.

-Claude Lalanne was trained at the Ecole des Arts Décoratifs and the Ecole des Beaux-Arts in Paris, and is one of the few living French artists whose exceptional reputation is now celebrated worldwide.
-Claude Lalanne's works are made using techniques related to imprinting, casting and electroplating, and he freezes natural forms and instinctively transforms them into sculptures, tables, chairs, benches or mirrors.
+Claude Lalanne was trained at the Ecole des Arts Décoratifs and the Ecole des Beaux-Arts in Paris, and whose exceptional reputation of her works is now celebrated worldwide.
+Claude Lalanne's works are made using techniques related to imprinting, casting and electroplating, and she freezes natural forms and instinctively transforms them into sculptures, tables, chairs, benches or mirrors.